mpvnet-player/mpv.net/README.md

 Python scripting is implemented with IronPython which uses Python 2.7.

-The main/video window is WinForms based, all other windows are WPF based.
+The main window is WinForms based and uses less than 600 lines of code, all other windows are WPF based and use even less code.

-The config editor adds it's controls dynamically and uses TOML to define it's content, there are only two simple types, StringSetting and OptionSetting.
+The config editor adds it's controls dynamically and uses [TOML](https://en.wikipedia.org/wiki/TOML) to define it's content, there are only two simple types, StringSetting and OptionSetting.

 mpv.net was started 2017 and consists of about 6000 lines of code and markup.